leelavg/blog/content/posts/kadalu-csi/index.md

 ## Debugging Kadalu CSI Driver

-I read a couple of blog posts discussing about debugging a (python) application running in a container however they didn't fit my needs well (either they are editor dependent or time taking {{emoji(i=":confused:")}}).
+I read a couple of blog posts discussing about debugging a (python) application running in a container however they didn't fit my needs well (either they are editor dependent or time taking :confused:).

 I'm not saying the methods shared here are superior however they are making my workflow a tad bit easier rather than making changes to source code, committing the docker container and re-deploying cycle or running a server accessible to editor and debugging the code.